DeonHeyns/NugetCacheReplicator/readme.md

 ##What
 This is a Windows Service (NT Service) that will monitor a directory (NuGet Cache Directory).
-When a new NuGet package is installed that doesnt exist in this cache NuGet will it here, the replicator will pick it up and copy it over to your own local NuGet cache.
+When a new NuGet package is installed that doesn't exist in this cache NuGet will copy it here, the replicator will pick it up and copy it over to your own local NuGet cache.

 ##Why